ayamur/cosmic-cue-front-end/README.md

 #  _Cosmic Cue_ - A Fortune Telling App

-Cosmic Cue is an app designed to bring positivity and inspiration into your life.
-With Cosmic Cue, you can receive daily fortunes and signs from the universe to help guide you on your path.
+Cosmic Cue is an app designed to bring positivity and inspiration into your life!
+With Cosmic Cue, you can receive daily fortunes and signs from the universe to help guide you on your path!

 ## Features

-- Daily fortunes to provide inspiration and guidance
+- Daily fortunes to provide inspiration and guidance!
-- Ability to create fortunes that others may receive
+- Ability to create fortunes that others may receive!
-- Daily signs to know what to look for
+- Daily signs to know what to look for!
-- Ability to create a sign that others may receive
+- Ability to create a sign that others may receive!
-- Positivity board to share your manifestations and goals with the Cosmic Cue community
+- Positivity board to share your manifestations and goals with the Cosmic Cue community!
 ---
 ## Getting Started
  ## **[ Click here to use Cosmic Cue](https://main--cosmic-cue.netlify.app/)**<br>